Discover/Stlouisfed API

 Does FRED have an official developer API?+

 Yes.
 The St. Louis Fed publishes the FRED API at https://fred.stlouisfed.org/docs/api/fred/.
-It requires a free API key and covers series, observations, categories, releases, and more.
-This Parse API surfaces the same underlying data without requiring you to manage your own key or handle the FRED API's pagination and transformation quirks directly.
+It requires a free API key and covers most of the same series data, categories, and releases exposed here.

 Not currently.
-The API returns the most recent values for each observation date; it does not expose point-in-time revision vintages.
-You can fork this API on Parse and revise it to add a vintage-date parameter if you need real-time data revision tracking.
+The API returns the most recent observations for a series.
+Vintage or real-time revision data — which tracks what value was published at each past release date — is not covered by the current endpoints.
+You can fork this API on Parse and revise it to add a vintage observations endpoint.

 Page content last updated .
 Spec covers 9 endpoints from fred.stlouisfed.org.